 Which chemical is used in fertilizers?

-Ammonium nitrate, a good source of nitrogen and plants is an important ingredient in the production of fertilizers.
+Ammonium nitrate, a good source of nitrogen is an important ingredient in the production of fertilizers.
 Nitrogen, phosphorus and potassium are other macronutrients essential present in the fertilizers.

 What is green manure?